matthewgilbert/pdblp/README.md

 ```

 ##Documentation
-Once `pdblp` has been installed documentation can be built using
+Once `pdblp` has been installed, documentation can be built using

 ```
 cd doc